White Americans: Admixture in non-Hispanic whites

-10%, of ancestry in European Americans from Minnesota and the Dakotas.
+White Americans have a mean of 98.6% European, 0.19% sub-Saharan African, and 0.18% Native American ancestry according to a study specifically focusing on customers who took a 23andMe DNA test.
+However, non-European ancestry in White Americans is highly variable; for example, Black ancestry (2% or greater) is found in over five percent of European Americans in Louisiana and South Carolina, and Native American ancestry (2% or greater) is found in over three percent of European Americans in Louisiana and North Dakota.
+African ancestry is most common in the South and least common in the Midwest; Native American ancestry is more common in Western states than Eastern states.

+This study's authors found that, among White Americans with below average Native American ancestry, 7.5% carried a Native American maternal haplogroup, indicating direct descent from a Native American woman.
+For all White Americans with more than 0.02% Native American ancestry, nearly 29% carried such a haplogroup.
+These authors also found evidence of a sex bias, because non-White ancestors tended to be female, while White ancestors tended to be male.
+This phenomenon was explained by the fact that, in early American history, white males were the "most aggressive" colonizers.
+In Science magazine, the study's lead author said that "early U.S. history may have been a time of a lot of mixture."

-DNA analysis on White Americans by geneticist Mark D. Shriver showed an average of 0.7% Sub-Saharan African admixture and 3.2% Native American admixture.
+Older studies have also been performed.
+DNA analysis on White Americans by geneticist Mark D. Shriver showed an average of 0.7% sub-Saharan African admixture and 3.2% Native American admixture.
 The same author, in another study, claimed that about 30% of all White Americans, approximately 66 million people, have a median of 2.3% of Black African admixture.
 Shriver discovered his ancestry is 10 percent African, and Shriver's partner in DNA Print Genomics, J.T.
 Frudacas, contradicted him two years later stating "Five percent of European Americans exhibit some detectable level of African ancestry."

-Older studies have also been performed.
-In a 2007 study, Gonçalves et al. reported Sub-Saharan and Amerindian mtDNA lineages at a frequency of 3.1% (respectively 0.9% and 2.2%) in a sample of 1387 American Caucasians as compared to 62% in white Brazilians (respectively 29% and 33%), 98% for white Colombians (respectively 8% and 90%) and similarly high levels for Argentines, Chileans, and Costa Ricans.
-A 2003 study on Y-chromosomes and mtDNA found African admixture in European-Americans to be "below the limits of detection".
+In a 2007 study, Gonçalves et al. reported sub-Saharan and Amerindian mtDNA lineages at a frequency of 3.1% (respectively 0.9% and 2.2%) in a sample of 1387 American Caucasians as compared to 62% in white Brazilians (respectively 29% and 33%), 98% for white Colombians (respectively 8% and 90%) and 96% for white Costa Ricans (respectively 7% and 89%).
+A 2003 study on Y-chromosomes and mtDNA found African admixture in European Americans to be "below the limits of detection".